DFE-Digital/sdd-design-history/app/posts/transfers/transfers.md

 tags: false
 layout: collection
 title: Academy Transfers
-description: An internal service for DfE colleagues to manage school applications for Academies to transfer from one Trust to another or form a new Trust.
+description: An internal service for DfE colleagues to manage Academy transfers from one Trust to another.
 permalink: "transfers/{% if pagination.pageNumber > 0 %}page/{{ pagination.pageNumber + 1 }}{% endif %}/"
 eleventyComputed:
   eleventyNavigation: